Life As a Crane or Tower Operator

 - Wrecking Crane Engine Operator

 - Mold Shifter

-In 2016, there was an estimated number of 46,000 jobs in the United States for Crane or Tower Operator.
+In the United States, there were 46,000 jobs for Crane or Tower Operator in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Crane or Tower Operator by 2026.
 Due to new job openings and attrition, there will be an average of 5,300 job openings in this field each year.